BU-NU-CLOUD-F19/Interoperable_Container_Runtime/README.md

 The runtimes in scope for capatibility for this project will be Docker, and CRI-O. containerd is considered a runtime in scope as a stretch goal.

 This project aims to esnure that the framework implements commands that satisfy the CIS Docker 1.13.0 Benchmark related to Container Runtimes across our in-scope runtimes.
 In doing so, users will be enabled to run their security checks with a single script rather than requiring separate suites for each runtime.
-The MVP will be considered to be implementing select benchmarks in consultation with our mentor (highlighted in bold in the below list).
+The MVP will be considered to be implementing select benchmarks in consultation with our mentor.
+Benchmarks in Bold type indicate successful impelmentation.
 Implementation of the full suite is a stretch goal.

 These benchmarks are specified in pp 126-180 of the Benchmark documentation, and consists of the following checks:

 * **Do not disable AppArmor Profile**
-* **Verify SELinux security options, if applicable**
+* Verify SELinux security options, if applicable
 * **Restrict Linux Kernel Capabilities within containers**
-* **Do not use privileged containers**
+* Do not use privileged containers
-* **Do not mount sensitive host system directories on containers**
+* Do not mount sensitive host system directories on containers
-* Do not run ssh within containers
+* **Do not run ssh within containers**
 * Do not map privileged ports within containers
 * Open only needed ports on container
 * Do not share the host's network namespace
-* Limit memory usage for container
+* **Limit memory usage for container**
-* Set container CPU priority appropriately
+* **Set container CPU priority appropriately**
 * Mount container's root filesystem as read only
 * Bind incoming container traffic to a specific host interface
 * Set the 'on-failure' container restart policy to 5